finests.com

 Police Officer oral board vs. Police Promotion oral board

 Each oral board should be an effective tool for determining if the candidate is right to serve in the vacant position.
-Candidates for an entry-level position are not expected to have formal law enforcement training or experience.
+Candidates for an entry-level position are often not expected to have formal law enforcement training or experience.
 Therefore, the technical aspects of the interview are less.
 That shifts the focus more to decision-making, judgment, and communication skills.

 For the police promotion oral board, regardless of rank, there is an expectation that the successful candidates will know their current job well.
 They will also know how to effectively influence others to perform that job.
 This complicates the elements.
 It is the reason that discipline and leadership questions are added to the knowledge and technical questions for the candidate to answer.